DFKI-Earth-And-Space-Applications/Flood_Mapping_Feature_Space_Importance/src/sen1floods11/README.md

 ## Structure of this Repo

-In this folder a simple API for accessing the Sen1Floods11 dataset is provided in `dataset.py`.
+In this folder a simple API for accessing the Sen1Floods11 dataset is provided in `dataset.py`. and `convert_datadings_seperately.py` is a script used to convert the data into the much more efficient datadings format.

 ## Downloading the dataset